d-smith/node-api-reflector/README.md

 Once the dependencies are installed, run the server via `node server.js`

+There are some unit tests in the tests folder - to run these install jasmine-node (`npm install jasmine-node -g`), the execute the tests via `jasmine-node tests`
 ## Access Tokens

 [Access Tokens](http://docs.xtracmobileappapi.apiary.io/#accesstokens) can be created or revoked.